Hail Damage Roofing Services

 How Much Hail Damage Is Needed to Replace a Roof?

 Not all hail damage means you need a full roof replacement.
 Minor dents or a few missing granules can often be repaired.
-A replacement is usually needed when the damage is widespread, shingles are cracked or missing, or the roof can no longer protect your home from water and storms.
+A full roof replacement may be recommended when damage is widespread, shingles are cracked or missing, or the roof may no longer perform as intended against water intrusion and weather exposure.

 Insurance providers and roofing professionals typically assess hail damage based on factors such as shingle bruising, granule displacement, exposed matting, and the number of impacted areas per roofing square.
 When damage reaches certain thresholds, full roof replacement may be recommended rather than spot repairs.

-A professional roof inspection is the best way to determine the severity of the damage.
-Acting early helps document the damage, speeds up insurance claims, and ensures your home stays safe and protected.
+A professional roof inspection is one way to determine the severity of the damage.
+Acting early may help with documentation and the insurance claims process, and helps maintain the condition of your roofing system.

 Asphalt Shingles: Protection from Hail

 There are three main types of asphalt shingles: 3-tab, dimensional and luxury.
-Each has its own distinct appearance, and each provides varying levels of protection.
-Some shingles hold up to hail and stormy weather better than others do.
+Each has its own distinct appearance, and Each has different performance characteristics.
+Different shingle types have different performance characteristics in hail and storm conditions.
 Here’s a quick run-down:

 3-tab shingles are the most affordable type, and they’re fairly durable.
 However, out of all the asphalt shingle types, they may provide the lowest level of hail and storm damage protection for your home.
 They’re economical because they’re made from layers (sometimes a single layer and sometimes more) of fiberglass base mat coated with mineral granules.

-The thicker your 3-tab shingles are, the more protection they provide against hail and stormy weather.
-Blow-off is a serious threat to these types of shingles; that’s what happens when they’re aging or poorly installed and gusts of wind catch them, and the gust rips them away from your roof.
-A missing shingle can’t provide any protection, so this kind of problem needs to be addressed immediately.
+Thicker 3-tab shingles may offer different performance characteristics during hail and wind events against hail and stormy weather.
+Blow-off can occur when shingles age, are improperly installed, or are exposed to strong winds; that’s what happens when they’re aging or poorly installed and gusts of wind catch them, and the gust rips them away from your roof.
+A missing shingle may leave underlying roofing materials exposed to weather, so this type of condition should be evaluated promptly.

 Dimensional shingles are, price-wise, somewhere between 3-tab shingles and luxury shingles.
-Often, they provide a middle-of-the-road level of protection, as well.
+Often, they are often positioned between 3-tab and luxury shingles in terms of design and performance characteristics, as well.
 These shingles are also called laminated or architectural shingles, and they feature two layers of shingles bonded together.
 The bottom layer remains exposed, and, during the manufacturing process, notches are removed from it; that creates a dimensional look that some homeowners love.
-According to the Asphalt Roofing Manufacturers Association, or ARMA, dimensional shingles are the most popular in use today.
+According to the Asphalt Roofing Manufacturers Association, or ARMA, dimensional shingles are widely used in residential roofing.

 This makes sense because they’re both economical and attractive.
-However, they may not provide a significant amount of extra protection for your roof during hail storms and wind storms.
+However, they may not provide substantially different performance characteristics during hail and wind events for your roof during hail storms and wind storms.
 Like other types of asphalt shingles, they’re subject to impact damage that can knock off granules, as well as wind damage that can cause them to lift up or blow off your roof entirely.

-Luxury shingles are the most expensive of the bunch, and when they come from most manufacturers, they come with the most comprehensive warranties and highest levels of protection out of all asphalt shingles.
+Luxury shingles are the most expensive of the bunch, and when they come from most manufacturers, they often come with enhanced warranty offerings and additional product features, depending on the manufacturer.
 These shingles are made to look like natural materials, such as cedar or slate, but at a fraction of the cost of the real materials.

-They weigh quite a bit more than standard 3-tab shingles do, which means they’re a little more durable and rugged (and less likely to blow off during windy conditions).
-They can also stand up to impact damage better, such as what occurs during a Texas hail storm.
+They weigh quite a bit more than standard 3-tab shingles do, which means they are generally heavier than standard 3-tab shingles (and less likely to blow off during windy conditions).
+They may offer increased impact resistance compared with some other asphalt shingle products, such as what occurs during a Texas hail storm.
 However, because these shingles are heavier (and more expensive) than other types of asphalt shingles, they’re not the perfect choice for every home.
-We do often recommend these shingles in hail-prone regions like ours, though, because they’re tougher than other types are.
+We do often recommend these shingles in hail-prone regions like ours, though, because of their construction and impact-resistance characteristics.

 In addition to shingle type, impact resistance ratings play a critical role in hail performance.
-Many modern asphalt shingles are tested and classified under UL 2218 impact resistance standards, with Class 4 shingles offering the highest level of protection.
-These shingles are designed to withstand larger hail impacts with minimal damage, making them a valuable investment in hail-prone regions.
+Many modern asphalt shingles are tested and classified under UL 2218 impact resistance standards, with Class 4 shingles offering the highest impact-resistance rating under the UL 2218 standard.
+These shingles are designed and tested for increased impact resistance under UL 2218 standards, making them a roofing option often considered in hail-prone regions.

 Homeowners concerned about how much hail damage is required to replace roof systems should consider upgrading materials during replacement.
-Some insurance providers offer premium discounts for impact-resistant roofing, which can offset the higher upfront costs over time.
+Some insurance providers may offer premium discounts for certain impact-resistant roofing products, depending on carrier requirements and policy terms, which can offset the higher upfront costs over time.

 Professional Hail Damage Roof Repair Services

 New View Roofing is a full-service roof restoration company that specializes in roof replacement, roof repair and more.
 In addition to hail damage, we also address storm and wind damage to residential and commercial roofing properties.
-We’re dedicated to providing high-quality services that restore your roof back to its pre-loss condition or better.
+We’re dedicated to providing high-quality services that perform repairs or replacement based on the approved project scope.

 How to Submit a Hail Damage Roof Insurance Claim

-- Roof Inspection — A certified New View Roofing manager will inspect your roof for storm damage.
+- Roof Inspection — A New View Roofing project manager will inspect your roof for storm damage.

 - File a Claim — The project manager will contact the insurance company with you to report a new claim.

-- Adjuster Meeting — Your insurance company will send an adjuster to your property to confirm the damage.
-Your New View Roofing manager will be there to ensure you are properly represented.
-It is our goal to work with the adjuster to confirm all damages are covered on the insurance claim.
+- Adjuster Meeting — Your insurance company will send an adjuster to inspect the property and evaluate the reported damage.
+Your New View Roofing manager may attend the inspection and provide documentation regarding observed roof damage.
+It is our goal to provide documentation regarding observed damage for the adjuster’s review on the insurance claim.

-- Review Paperwork and Sign Agreement — Once you receive the insurance paperwork, your project manager will review the items to ensure everything is included and provide an agreement of the work to be completed.
+- Review Paperwork and Sign Agreement — Once you receive the insurance paperwork, your project manager will review the paperwork and discuss the items included and provide an agreement of the work to be completed.

 - Claim Revision — New View Roofing will review all line items on the Insurance Statement of Loss Paperwork.
-Throughout the process, New View Roofing will send additional invoices to the insurance company for reimbursement for repairs needed to provide you with the best quality product.
+Throughout the process, may submit supporting documentation and supplemental requests to the insurance carrier for review, when appropriate for repairs needed to provide materials and services consistent with the approved project scope.

-- Roof Installation — Your New View Roofing manager will coordinate with you to schedule your new roof installation, and will complete all work on the property loss worksheet for the amount your insurance company allows.
+- Roof Installation — Your New View Roofing manager will coordinate with you to schedule your new roof installation, and will coordinate the roofing work in accordance with the approved project scope and applicable agreements.

-We are dedicated to providing exceptional customer satisfaction, and this process allows you to sit back, relax and let our professionals handle the work.
+We are committed to providing responsive customer service throughout the project, and this process allows you to sit back, relax and let our team handle the work.